 Employee Ownership – How to drive successful objectives

 After the review period, the final objectives should be announced, as well as the owner of each objective.

-In NHSBSA, different parts of the organisation approached their ownership differently.
+In NHS Business Services Authority, different parts of the organisation approached their ownership differently.
 In one area, volunteers were sought for small working groups, with each group being responsible for helping to create and then take ownership of one of the actions.
 Leadership Team events were held to address connection with leadership messages, including conference-style events to talk about strategy and goals, and senior leadership members travelling to different sites to talk about their roles and meeting individuals across the business.

 Each objective’s success criteria should also be made public.
 This is not to pressure the owner/s, it’s to emphasise that the initiative is in place, progress is being made and encourage others to get involved if they think they can help.
 There’s lots of different ways to make these initiatives public, and your intranet or platforms such as Trello or 7Geese are great ways of showing not only who’s leading an initiative, but what progress has been made.

-The feedback from NHSBSA’s sessions started a change in belief that engagement would improve as a result.
+The feedback from NHS Business Services Authority’s sessions started a change in belief that employee engagement would improve as a result.
 Some of the more localised actions, such as providing more time to interact with events and communications coming from internal services, are also having a positive impact on colleagues’ connection with the business.

-After a few months, it can be helpful to re-measure engagement levels to see if the new actions are having the desired effect.
-It can be overkill to run another full survey, especially if there was a particular area you were focusing on, which is why we would recommend Pulse surveying at this point in time.
-We’ll dive into Pulsing next time, and how this can be most utilised for creating sustainable engagement.
+After a few months, it can be helpful to re-measure employee engagement levels to see if the new actions are having the desired effect.
+It can be overkill to run another full survey, especially if there was a particular area you were focusing on, which is why we would recommend pulse survey at this point in time as a temperature check on how you are doing.
+A subscription with Best Companies enables you to use b-Heard pulse surveys for creating sustainable employee engagement.